OracleCPS/aiconlineshopping/Home.md

 In the Activity Stream you can see the steps in the  integration that were executed and whether or not they were successful.

-## EXPLORE OICS MONITORING CONSOLE - LOGFILES
+## Explore OIC Monitoring Console - Logfiles

  In order to see the details of the payload that passed through the ICS integration, you need to download the Log from the Download Logs link on the right of the Activity Stream.

  ![](images/ORACLE_DIANOSTIC_LOGS.png)

- Select the Download Activity Stream link and then save the zipfile to a location on your workstation such as C:\temp (Windows path)
+ Select the **Download Diagonastic** link and then save the zipfile to a location on your workstation such as C:\temp (Windows path)

  ![](images/Capture_download_logs.PNG)